 Building In Youth equips adults to tangibly invest in student’s lives as mentors.
 Mentors help students become self-sufficient and productive members of society.
 They are introduced to construction-related careers, safety awareness, and how working hard, craftsmanship and integrity directly affects their future.

 High school students need Community Service Hours to graduate and Building In Youth is qualified to provide them!
-Workshops focus on construction skills and safety training and prepare students for projects after school and Saturdays.
+Safety training is a necessary priority to prepare students for projects after school and Saturdays.

 Valuable lessons are learned through the experience of building wheel chair ramps.
-The hard work, done as a team, is a blessing to the low-income veterans, elderly and the disabled in their own community as well as to each member of the team.
-Other projects completed were tool sheds, deck, and an outside stair case.
+The hard work, done as a team, is a blessing to the low-income veterans, elderly and the disabled in the community as well as to each member of the team.
+Other types of projects include tool sheds for Lower Columbia School Gardens, small decks and fences.

 Some of the students wrote thank you notes for “allowing them to complete their service hours in such a great way.”
 School career counselors have expressed their appreciation for this unique program.

 After spending thirty years ourselves in the residential construction industry, my husband, Phil and I, well-understand the need for qualified workers.
-The last five years, we have worked with the seven area high schools in Longview, Kelso, Castle Rock and Toutle to attract students to the construction trades.
+Since 2011, we have worked with the high schools in Longview, Kelso, Castle Rock and Toutle to attract students to the construction trades.

 Skilled mentors building into the lives of youth can encourage belief in themselves and their potential to make a difference.
 Mentor training provided to adults builds their confidence to share knowledge and experience.
 Genuine relationships built between generations promote good work habits, initiative, responsibility and self-confidence.

-Last school year, students volunteered 118 hours with Building In Youth!
+Each year, students volunteer their time with BiY to earn their required Community Service hours.
 Interestingly, some of our students began to correlate how their hard work, while still in school, directly impacts their future employment.
-(Exciting to see they were “getting it”!)
+(Exciting to see when they “get it”!)

 If you are interested in learning how to make a real difference in a young person's life, we would love to talk with you!
 The form below is a good way to begin!